rbuchberger/robert-buchberger.com/_posts/2018-09-19-aviation-and-programming.md

 disconnecting wires within it while the engine is running (and there are legends about this sort of thing actually happening), but you'd be absolutely insane to do so.
 There is a switch in the cockpit to accomplish this.
-While that generator is operating, I don't know what the various switches and coils are doing within it are doing, but I can monitor its frequency and voltage to know that it's working properly.
+While that generator is operating, I don't know what the various switches and coils within it are doing, but I can monitor its frequency and voltage to know that it's working properly.
 It's *encapsulated*.

 ### Abstraction